 - 6. Does the state provide trainings to increase capacity of providers to deliver interventions related to ESMI?
 Yes C No - Please provide an updated description of the state's chosen EBPs for the 10 percent set-aside for ESMI.
 Providers are allowed to choose an appropriate treatment model for ESMI individuals, as long as the model is evidenced-based.
 Arkansas providers are using Cognitive Behavioral Therapy for Psychosis and Individual Resiliency Training models. - 8.
-Please describe the planned activities for FFY 2020 and FFY 2021 for your state's ESMI programs including psychosis?
+Please describe the planned activities for FFY 2022 and FFY 2023 for your state's ESMI programs including psychosis?

 The state will continue to promote the use of Coordinated Specialty Care Model within CMHCs.
-Supportive Employment and Supportive Housing are new services for our state.
-Providers will be required to continue to improve the capacity of the CSC team to address and monitor suicidal behavior, improvement of symptoms, and individual functioning.
-Additionally, CMHC contracts that went into effect on July 1, 2019 have increased requirements and monitoring for community outreach efforts.
+Supportive Employment and Supportive Housing are somewhat new services in our state for SMI population and are still not widely implemented.
+Providers are required to continue to improve the capacity of the CSC team to address and monitor suicidal behavior, improvement of symptoms, and individual functioning.
+Additionally, CMHC contracts that went into effect on July 1, 2019 have increased requirements and monitoring for community outreach efforts to locate persons experiencing their first psychotic break.